• THE ARTFL PROJECT

 - Robert Morrissey

-On this, the 10th anniversary of the ARTFL Encyclopédie Project, I am very pleased to present a new version of the digital Encyclopédie and to announce its release to the general public.
 Undertaking an electronic edition of the Encyclopédie represented a daunting task.
 Its structure is very complex; the typographical conventions used for textual elements - from article headwords to classifications and cross-references - varied to a significant degree from volume to volume; the relationship between articles and the plate images is in no way clear or systematic.
 All this notwithstanding, the computer offered a host of new possibilities both for making the work accessible to the scholarly community and for navigating within the work itself.
 In addition, the digital medium allowed us to think in terms of a "living edition" that could be corrected, developed and improved over time.
 Our initial choice was to make the work accessible as quickly as possible and progressively to correct it.
 In order to compensate for the errors introduced during the original data capture process, we chose to make page images of the volumes available for comparison and verification.
 As we undertook to correct the text, we also strove to improve the search and retrieval capacities.
 All too often our users limit themselves to simple word and phrase searches, yet these do not always yield the most fruitful results.
 Using our new search and reporting features can significantly improve the user's ability to move through what Diderot himself described as the "tortuous labyrinth" that is the Encyclopédie.
 Looking at frequency of occurrence by article or collocation tables, for example, can provide more useful paths into the Encyclopédie than simple word searches alone.

 While we have steadily made improvements over the years, this new version marks an important stage in the unfolding development of the electronic edition of Diderot and d'Alembert's monumental work.
-The author attributions have been verified and corrected; new searching functions have been introduced; new research and archival materials have been made available.
+The author attributions have been verified and corrected; new searching and navigations functions have been introduced; new research and archival materials have been made available.
 This version includes not only the four volume Supplement to the Encyclopédie, but also the proofs of censored articles and legal documents bound together in the so-called "18th volume."
 For the first time, our user community will be able to participate in the correction and improvement of the edition by using our "report error" link to inform us of errors they encounter.
 All these factors have contributed to our decision to make most elements of this site available not just to the scholarly community of ARTFL subscribers, but to the public at large.
 In the following paragraphs, I will briefly describe the evolution of ARTFL's digital Encyclopédie.

 In the Beginning: Choosing an Edition